What is pneumonia?

 SYMPTOMS: Patients with pneumonia typically exhibit a combination of respiratory symptoms and systemic symptoms:

-• Sputum Production: Occurs in 30% of patients, with the sputum being thick and possibly discolored (yellow, green, or even bloody).
+- Sputum Production: Occurs in 30% of patients, with the sputum being thick and possibly discoloured (yellow, green, or even bloody).

 CAUSES: –